Cancer

 Interaction

-When concomitant use of high doses of methotrexate with various NSAIDs (including aspirin and other salicylates, azapropazon, dichlofenac, indomethacin and ketoprofen) toxicity of methotrexate may increase.
-In some cases severe toxic effects are possible, sometimes even fatal.
-With observance of special precautions and proper monitoring the use of methotrexate in low doses (7.5-15 mg per week), in particular in treatment of rheumatoid arthritis, in combination with NSAIDs is not contraindicated.
+With the simultaneous use of high doses of methotrexate with various NSAIDs (including aspirin and other salicylates, azapropazone, dichlorfenac, indomethacin and ketoprofen), the toxicity of methotrexate may increase.
+In some cases, severe toxic effects are possible, sometimes even fatal.
+Subject to special precautions and appropriate monitoring, the use of methotrexate in low doses (7.5-15 mg per week), particularly in the treatment of rheumatoid arthritis, in combination with NSAIDs is not contraindicated.

-When used concomitantly with sulfonamides, sulfonylurea derivatives, phenytoin, phenylbutazone, aminobenzoic acid, probenecid, pyrimethamine or trimethoprim, a number of antibiotics (including penicillin and penicillin).including penicillin, tetracycline, chloramphenicol), indirect anticoagulants and hypolipidemic drugs (colestyramine) increases toxicity of methotrexate.
-Antibiotics poorly absorbed from the gastrointestinal tract (including tetracyclines, chloramphenicol) decrease absorption of methotrexate and impair its metabolism due to suppression of normal intestinal microflora.
+When used simultaneously with sulfonamides, sulfonylurea derivatives, phenytoin, phenylbutazone, aminobenzoic acid, probenecid, pyrimethamine or trimethoprim, a number of antibiotics (including penicillin, tetracycline, chloramphenicol), indirect anticoagulants and lipid-lowering drugs (colestyramine), increased toxicity methotrexate.
+Antibiotics that are poorly absorbed from the gastrointestinal tract (including tetracyclines, chloramphenicol) reduce the absorption of methotrexate and disrupt its metabolism due to suppression of normal intestinal microflora.

-The retinoids, azathioprine, sulfasalazine increase the risk of hepatotoxicity when concomitantly used with methotrexate.
-Parenteral use of acyclovir against intrathecal administration of methotrexate increases the risk of neurological disorders.
+When used simultaneously with methotrexate, retinoids, azathioprine, and sulfasalazine increase the risk of developing hepatotoxicity.
+Parenteral use of acyclovir against the background of intrathecal administration of methotrexate increases the risk of developing neurological disorders.

-The simultaneous use of methotrexate with multivitamin preparations containing folic acid or its derivatives may decrease the effectiveness of therapy with methotrexate.
+When using methotrexate simultaneously with multivitamin preparations containing folic acid or its derivatives, the effectiveness of methotrexate therapy may be reduced.

 L-asparaginase is an antagonist of methotrexate.